 Dear followers, alumni, parents, and beloved friends,

-This is a personal letter that I am writing to every one of you, to share the story behind our choice to pause UA’s conferences in 2020-2021.
+This is a personal letter that I am writing to every one of you, to share the story behind our choice to pause UA’s conferences between summer 2020-2022.

 United Ambassadors is an organization whose work and conferences touched the lives of thousands of students worldwide.
 Our mission is to empower every young person to apply leadership skills to propel positive change.

 But for me, it was more than an organization.
 It was my purpose, as well as my personal, and professional mission.
 It was the outcome of years of tireless work, passion, and dedication.
 The conferences and programs held had served thousands of students worldwide, and included multiple new simulations developed directly with UN experts and officials.
 These included the Commission on the Status of Women, the Human Rights Council, the ECOSOC HLPF, the International Court of Justice, as well as real-life strategy forum titled MUN SDG_Action committee.

 In January 2020, the news was telling us that the virus spreading worldwide, was not about to disappear any time soon.
 In March 2020, the World Health Organization declared COVID-19 as a global pandemic.

 The escalating situation hit me with the realization that our flagship conference: UA-MUNC New York would have to be canceled.
 I was devastated.
 But the proper decision for the summer of 2020 was clear.
 No in-person conferences were possible.

 After accepting that realization, I began to search for any possible silver linings of this global pandemic, and slowly, rationally weigh our options.

 The only options available to us were to either start online conferences in 2020-2021 or, to wait until the pandemic has subsided, to return to in-person conferences.
 Both options had pros, cons, and associated risks.